rsta2/circle-docs/docs/devices/audio-devices.rst

 .. cpp:function:: virtual unsigned CSoundBaseDevice::GetChunk (s16 *pBuffer, unsigned nChunkSize)
 .. cpp:function:: virtual unsigned CSoundBaseDevice::GetChunk (u32 *pBuffer, unsigned nChunkSize)

 	You may override one of these methods to provide the sound samples.
-The first method is used for the VCHIQ interface, the second for all other interfaces. ``pBuffer`` is a pointer to the buffer, where the samples have to be placed. ``nChunkSize`` is the size of the buffer in words.
+The first method is used for the VCHIQ interface and the USB interface, the second for all other interfaces (including USB for 24-bit resolution, each sample occupies 3 bytes here). ``pBuffer`` is a pointer to the buffer, where the samples have to be placed. ``nChunkSize`` is the size of the buffer in words.
 Returns the number of words written to the buffer, which is normally ``nChunkSize``, or 0 to stop the transfer.
-Each sample consists of two words (left channel, right channel), where each word must be between ``GetRangeMin()`` and ``GetRangeMax()``.
+Each sample consists of ``GetHWTXChannels()`` words, where each word must be between ``GetRangeMin()`` and ``GetRangeMax()``.
 The HDMI interface requires a special frame format here, which can be applied using ``ConvertIEC958Sample()``.

 .. cpp:function:: virtual void CSoundBaseDevice::PutChunk (const s16 *pBuffer, unsigned nChunkSize)
 .. cpp:function:: virtual void CSoundBaseDevice::PutChunk (const u32 *pBuffer, unsigned nChunkSize)

 	You may override this method to consume the received sound samples.
-The first method is used for the USB interface, the second for I2S. ``pBuffer`` is a pointer to the buffer, where the samples have been placed. ``nChunkSize`` is the size of the buffer in words.
-Each sample consists of two words (left channel, right channel).
+The first method is used for the USB interface, the second for I2S (or USB for 24-bit resolution, each sample occupies 3 bytes here). ``pBuffer`` is a pointer to the buffer, where the samples have been placed. ``nChunkSize`` is the size of the buffer in words.
+Each sample consists of ``GetHWRXChannels()`` words.

 .. cpp:function:: u32 CSoundBaseDevice::ConvertIEC958Sample (u32 nSample, unsigned nFrame)